 According to DataFeed analysis, 68% of Google Shopping Actions customers are brand new to the merchant.
-They’re also 14% more valuable than those that don’t use it.
+They’re also 14% more valuable than those that don’t use them.

 It raises spending

-Thanks to the ease of use and the convenience of its universal shopping cart, Google Shopping Action brings fewer clicks, more items put to the cart, and a greater conversion rate.
+Thanks to the ease of use and the convenience of its universal shopping cart, Google Shopping Action brings fewer clicks, more items put into the cart, and a greater conversion rate.

 In fact, after using Google Shopping Actions, existing customers spend an additional 10% more, while businesses notice a 30% increase in basket size year over year.